lnu.sePublications

 • rtf

-Linnaeus University, Faculty of Health and Life Sciences, Department of Chemistry and Biomedical Sciences.
+Linnaeus University, Faculty of Technology, Department of Mechanical Engineering.

 Abstract [en]